American University, Critical Race, Gender, and Culture Studies

 |Location:||District of Columbia, United States|

-The Department of Critical Race, Gender, and Culture Studies in the College of Arts and Sciences at American University invites applications for a full-time, tenure-track position at the rank of Assistant or Associate Professor beginning August 1, 2022.
-The candidate’s tenure line will reside in the CRGC and is part of the department’s mission to build an anti-racist, feminist, de-colonial community of scholar-teachers who will advance the university’s commitments to justice and equity.
-Applicants should have a PhD or an anticipated PhD completion by August 2022 in fields including but not limited to Africana Studies, African American Studies, African Diaspora Studies, Critical Race and Ethnic Studies, American Studies, Women’s, Gender, and Sexuality Studies, Cultural Studies, Philosophy, Anthropology, Sociology, Religion, or History.
-Scholars in the qualitative social sciences are particularly welcome.
-Depending on qualifications, the appointee to this position may be recommended for tenure at the time of hiring
+The Department of Critical Race, Gender, and Culture Studies in the College of Arts and Sciences at American University invites applications for a full-time, tenure-track position at the rank of Assistant Professor beginning August 1, 2023.
+The candidate’s tenure line will reside in the CRGC Department and is part of the department’s mission to build an anti-racist, feminist, de-colonial community of scholar-teachers who will advance the university’s commitments to justice and equity.
+Applicants should have a PhD or an anticipated PhD completion by August 2023.
+Preference will be given to candidates specializing in Transgender and/or Queer Studies with a focus on Critical Race and Ethnic Studies.
+Applications from scholars in the qualitative social sciences such as Anthropology, Sociology, or Psychology are welcome.

 Candidates should be effective teachers and must be strongly committed to excellence in scholarly research.
-We welcome applications from candidates engaged in high-quality scholarship and teaching in areas such as slavery and its legacies, gender, sexuality, and transnational or comparative approaches to Black life and culture.
+We welcome applications from candidates engaged in high-quality intersectional scholarship and teaching in areas including, but not limited to, settler colonialism and its legacies for transgender and/or queer communities; sexuality and racial formations; and transnational or comparative approaches to transgender and/or queer people’s epistemologies, cultures, cultural productions, or activisms.
 In addition to scholarship and teaching, responsibilities will include participation in department, college, and university service.

 The Critical Race, Gender, and Culture Studies Department offers undergraduate degree programs in African American and African Diaspora Studies; American Studies; Arab World Studies; Asia, Pacific, and Diaspora Studies; Latina/o/x Studies; and Women’s, Gender, and Sexuality Studies.
 Learn more about the department at https://www.american.edu/cas/crgc/.